Safe to say we all want to find ways to make extra money. We’d be crazy not to, right?!

 Do you shop at Kohl’s, Ulta, Loft, Walmart, Macy’s, Amazon, American Eagle, J.Crew AND THE LIST GOES ON…. then you need to sign up, like today!

-I earned $19 in cash back my first month (honestly mostly because the husband needed some new fall updates), plus got the $10 bonus.
+I earned $19 in cash back my first month, plus the $10 bonus.
 Literally.getting.paid.to.shop.